The Best Nail Clippers

 The FINOX Stainless Steel Nail Clippers are a bit pricey, but worth it if you’re looking for a gift.
 At $28, this elegant German option wowed us with its simplicity and top-notch performance — and it comes in a leather carrying case, to boot.
 For a more budget-friendly gift, we also liked the Tweezerman LTD Deluxe Nail Set.
 The matching fingernail and toenail clippers feature sturdy, no-frills design and received high marks during hands-on testing.

 More out of the ordinary is the Kai Seki Magoroku HC-1824.
-A rotatable head and slightly bulky shape make these clippers easier to operate without bending your wrist.
+The cutting edge of these clippers can be rotated with a plastic wheel, which means you don’t have to contort your wrist just to clip your nails.
+That feature makes them great for people who have trouble with fine hand movements.
 They’re a little on the pricey side, at $28, so if you’re looking for additional options, consider the $5 Danielle Ergonomic Nail Clipper.
 It’s less sturdy than the Kai Seki, but feature a scissor-like handle that’s still easier to grip than a standard nail clipper lever.

 How We Found the Best Nail Clippers